jimken123/jimken123.github.io/_pages/jetcim.md

 ### 2026-02-03 | #56 | -/122

 Coming up to the big #56.
 Old man and Rebecca.
 I was on this one before with Rayane and Roz.
-This is the last chairlift with Rebecca until next season, after her collar bone injury.
-Sadface.

 <img src="/img/jetcim/IMG_20260203_134431.jpg">